Feyerabend/cc/ch05/addition/prolog/PROLOGS.md

   - Support more syntax: E.g., add infix operators to Mini-Prolog's parser (extend `parse_term` with precedence levels, like Simple-Prolog).
   - Modules/Namespaces: Add to database to group clauses.
-  - Optimizations: Indexing clauses by functor/arity for faster lookup.
+  - Optimisations: Indexing clauses by functor/arity for faster lookup.
+  - Add roubustness to both.
+The constructions are as they stand fragile.

 - *Mini-Prolog-Specific*:
   - Add cut: Use a similar exception mechanism in the stack loop (raise when